 For contingent asset agreements entered into or re-executed on or after 18 January 2018 you will need to use our new standard form agreements.
 These can be found under 'Related forms and guidance' on our current levy rules page.

-We have confirmed in our 2019/20 consultation document our intention that to receive levy benefit in 2019/20 we will require schemes with Type A and B contingent assets, that include a fixed cap, to be re-executed on the new standard forms by the end of March 2019.
+Our 2019/20 levy rules confirm that to receive levy benefit in 2019/20 we will require schemes with Type A and B contingent assets, that include a fixed cap, to be re-executed on the new standard forms by the end of March 2019.

 Watch our video below on when and how you can re-execute agreements: